MikaelMayer/Editor/README.md

 ### Listing files

 If a folder does not contain an `index.html` or a `README.md`, Editor will display a list of files.
-To force to list the files in a folder even though there is an `index.html` or a `README.md`, just append &ls=true in the URL query parameters.
+To force to list the files in a folder even though there is an `index.html` or a `README.md`, just append &amp;ls=true in the URL query parameters.

 From any view listing files, you can delete files by deleting the corresponding bullet point.
 Similarly, to rename a file, go to devtools and rename the text of the link.